Vincit/objection.js/doc/includes/API.md

 Just like [`insert`](#insert) but also fetches the model afterwards.

 Note that on postgresql you can just chain [`returning('*')`](#returning) to the normal insert method to get the same result without an additional query.
+See [this recipe](#postgresql-returning-tricks) for some examples.

 ##### Arguments